- About UHD

 - Financial Aid

 Welcome to the UHD International Admissions website.
 We are glad you are considering UHD as your university for higher studies.
 UHD is located in downtown Houston.
 The fourth largest city in the U.S. with a metropolitan area population of four million, Houston is truly an international city.
 Its residents, representing a variety of cultures, contribute to Houston's strong international representation in arts, entertainment and commerce.

 If you hold a non-immigrant visa, you are classified as an international student.
-If you have applied for immigrant status, but have not adjusted your status with the Immigration and Naturalization Service, you must also apply for international admissions.
+If you have applied for immigrant status, but have not adjusted your status with the U.S. Citizenship and Immigration Services (USCIS), you must also apply for international admissions.

 Submit an Affidavit of Support indicating that a sponsor will be responsible for all of your educational and living expenses.

 In order to protect your privacy rights, the office of International Admissions requires that you give written permission specifying the person(s) who may access information concerning the status of your application and/or admission to the University of Houston-Downtown.
 If you wish to designate someone to have verbal and physical access to this information, please complete the Permission Release Form.

 You must provide a certified bank letter indicating that your sponsor is financially capable of meeting your education and living expenses.
 The bank letter must indicate, either in U.S. dollars or in the local currency, the amount maintained in your sponsors’ bank account(s).
 The letter must have been issued within the past six months.

 A TOEFL (Test of English as a Foreign Language) score of at least 550 for the paper version or 213 for the computer version or 80 for the internet version is required for admission into UHD's academic program.